Payments system SWIFT to expel Iranian banks Saturday

 “This is devastating news for our businesses, but what can I do?
 Do we have any options?” he said.

-The announcements coincided with news that major money exchange houses in the United Arab Emirates - an important trading hub for Iran - have stopped handling Iranian rials over the past few weeks.
+The announcements coincided with news that major money exchange houses in the United Arab Emirates - an important trading hub for Iran - have stopped handling Iranian rials over the last few weeks.

 Nineteen banks and 25 affiliated institutions from Iran made a total of 2 million cross-border payments using SWIFT in 2010.
 They included banks the United States accuses of financing Iran’s nuclear program or terrorism - Mellat, Post, Saderat and Sepah.